BlackTeaSea/Lepus/README.md

 # Lepus
-Tame animals to become pets
+Tame animals to become pets for DragonLily